mardix/Mocha/docs/docs/index.md

 On the command line run the **mocha** like below

     mocha

 ---

-## Create Your First Application

-To create your application, we'll use the **mocha** command.
-It will create all the necessary files to get you going.

-First, `cd` into the directory that will contain your application, then type the command below:

-    mocha new-project www

-Upon creation, you should see the structure below, where `www` name is the default name for web project, but can be anything and will follow the structure below.

-Please notice the file `app_www.py` and the directory `/application/www`.

-    /
-    - app_www.py
-    |
-    - manage.py
-    |
-    - propel.yml
-    |
-    - requirements.txt
-    |
-    - application/
-        |
-        - www/
-            |
-            - static/
-                |
-                - css/
-                |
-                - images/
-                |
-                - js/
-                |
-                - assets.yml
-            |
-            - templates/
-                |
-                - Index/
-                    |
-                    - index.html
-            |
-            - __init__.py
-            |
-            - views.py
-        |
-        - _data/
-            |
-            - mail-templates/
-            |
-            - uploads/

 - `app_www.py`: This is the project's entry point.
 It is used to launch the application.